iyashwantsaini/mern_event_booking/README.md

 ### Operation types in GraphQL
 * Query -- "for GET"
 * Mutation -- "for POST/PUT/PATCH/DELETE"
-* Subscription -- "Setup realtime connection with sockets"
+* Subscription -- "setup realtime connection with sockets"